Very few toy lines have the enduring impact of G.I. Joe.

 - the American public had soured on the military following the Vietnam War.

 But you can’t keep a good Joe down, so in 1982, GI Joe was brought out of retirement as a smaller 3¾-inch line of action figures that was coupled with a multiple-front marketing campaign executed with military precision.
 For the first time, the Joes weren’t mere pieces of plastic, they were given the storyline of good guys locked in a battle with Cobra, the ultimate villains.

 In 1983 Hasbro set its sights on TV, hiring Ron Friedman–veteran of Happy Days, The Andy Griffith Show, and Bewitched–to create a series.
 Friedman’s five-part G.I.
 Joe: A Real American Hero was followed by G.I.
 Joe: The Revenge of Cobra in 1984, then two seasons of the syndicated show (1985-86), before begin wrapped up with G.I.
 Joe: The Movie (1987).

-Friedman and the other writers had complex feelings about a show that portrayed war and wanted it to leave a legacy of service and to provide positive messages of inclusion, self-sacrifice and heroism.
+Friedman and the other writers had complex feelings about a show that portrayed war and wanted it to leave a legacy of service while providing positive messages of inclusion, self-sacrifice and heroism.
 To this end, each episode ended with a PSA aimed at teaching kids values and morals.
-These ultimately became a popular and enduring part of the GI Joe lexicon, spawning the catchphrase, “Now you know…and knowing if half the battle.”
+These ultimately became a popular and enduring part of the GI Joe lexicon, spawning the catchphrase, “Now you know…and knowing if half the battle.“

 What’s more, there were female Joes right from the beginning and those characters like Lady Jaye and Scarlett had breasts and hips that were of normal proportions, choosing instead to treasure female characters’ strength and intelligence over the male gaze.
 There were lots of people of color and those Asian and African American Joes were of high of a rank and just as much in the thick of battle as any other Joes.